-Here are six recommended articles by Mike Walsh:
+Here are some recommended articles by Mike Walsh:

 Few leaders would dispute the fact that business today is driven by data and smart algorithms.
 Yet, rather than real digital transformation, many instead pursue digital incrementalism, using automation to cut costs or, worse — cut jobs.
 Doing so might buy you some time from impatient shareholders, but it will be short-lived unless you can face the challenge: How do you reimagine what you do for a new era of AI-powered competition?

 The Covid-19 crisis forced many businesses to suddenly adapt to having an entirely remote workforce.
 And once we all got past the novel challenges of family interruptions, #funnycatvideos, and virtual etiquette, a more complex problem raised its head: How do you work together when you are, in fact, alone?

 We fear a future where robots take our jobs, but what happens when a significant portion of the workforce ends up in algorithmically managed jobs with little future and few possibilities for advancement?